ovlasenko-ellation/capstone_2_BTC/README.md

 3. Model Training, tuning and evaluation
 4. Installation steps
 5. Running predictions locally
-6. Model deployment and test with Flask
+6. Model deployment and test with Flask and Containerization
-7. Dependency and enviroment management
-8. Containerization
+7. AWS Ddeployment
+   1. Upload docker image to ECR
+   2. Create Lambda function
+   3. Create API Gateway service
-9. AWS deploy The idea is to apply everything learned so far.
+8. AWS deploy The idea is to apply everything learned so far.

 ##Problem Description
 Primary goal of the project is the ability to predict the price trend change for trading data based on the trading dataset and calculated indexes and features.
 This would be helpful in predicting whether to buy or sell items in portfolio basing on the market situation and upcoming trends.